 When it comes to medical devices and pharmaceuticals, defects can occur at any stage, including an item’s manufacture, design, warning, instructions, testing, the physician’s prescription, and even the pharmacist’s distribution.
 There are times when medication may cause harm if the manufacturer failed to divulge adverse testing results, and there are cases where, during manufacturing, contaminants were allowed into a product.
 The consequences can be devastating.

-How to Prove Product Liability
+How to Prove Product Liability in Georgia

 To file a lawsuit claiming product liability, a person must prove that the product that they were injured by was defective and that it led to injuries.